This is an on-going list. The Emerald will continue to update it.

 By Mary Jane Oatman, Melissa Hutsell, Taylor Short and Katie Bryan

 This is an on-going list.
 The Emerald will continue to update it.
 Please reach out or comment below to be included.
-Click here for a list of Black-owned cannabis companies, and Hispanic and Latinx-owned cannabis companies.
+Click here for a list of Black-Owned Cannabis Companies, Asian-Owned Cannabis Companies, and Hispanic and Latinx-Owned Cannabis Companies.